melvey/PMO201-slides/index.md

 * Start with a problem statement - not a feature
 * What are the assumptions in this problem statement?
 * Build to test those assumptions
+* We believe that adding a distance calculation will help users select which restaurants they use.
+They will select closer restaurants and use the application again 20% sooner <!-- .element class="fragment" data-fragment="1" -->

 <!-- .slide: data-background-image="images/bg.jpg" class="lean" -->